-Well, we’ve had quite the frigid winter so far, and many of us would like to see this season become a memory as soon as possible.
+Who would like to see this wintry season become a memory as soon as possible?
 On Friday, February 2, at 10:00 a.m., the Boonshoft Museum of Discovery invites you to join us as Quilliam the Hedgehog gives us his grand weather prognostication.

-The Boonshoft Museum’s Acting Curator of Live Animals, Stephanie Hylinski, noted recently that “the European hedgehog was originally used in a forerunner of Groundhog Day in a tradition called Candlemas Day, celebrated on February 2 throughout Europe.
-The hedgehog was trusted to predict the coming of Spring in Serbia, Germany, the United Kingdom and a host of other European countries for generations.”
+Featuring a hedgehog to perform the annual honors is not such an unprecedented occurrence as you might think.
+Stephanie Hylinski, the Boonshoft Museum’s Curator of Live Animals shares that “the hedgehog was originally used in a forerunner of Groundhog Day in a historic tradition known as Candlemas Day.
+The Candlemas celebration was observed on February 2 throughout Europe.
+The hedgehog was trusted to predict the coming of spring in Serbia, Germany, the United Kingdom and a host of other European countries for generations.”

 About the Boonshoft Museum of Discovery Located at 2600 DeWeese Parkway, the Boonshoft Museum is open to the public 9:00 a.m. – 5:00 p.m.
 Monday-Saturday, and 12 noon-5:00 p.m. on Sunday.
 Admission is $14.50 for adults, $12.50 for seniors (60+), and $11.50 for children (3-17).
 Children under 3 and Dayton Society of Natural History members are free.
 (937) 275-7431.
 BoonshoftMuseum.org